 BackStory: Five Questions with Michele Finn Johnson with FlashBack Fiction

 “Grafton Hill” was nominated by Lost Balloon for a Pushcart Prize!

 “If a Heart Beats in the Nursing Home and No One’s There to See It, Did It Ever Really Beat at All?” was nominated for Best Microfictions 2018 by Vestal Review

-“Santo Spirito, 1577,” has been nominated by FlashBack Fiction for Best Small Fictions 2018.
+“Santo Spirito, 1577,” nominated by FlashBack Fiction, was selected for inclusion in The Best Small Fictions 2019.

 “Word Search,” was nominated by jmww journal for a Pushcart Prize and Best of the Net 2017

 “The Erratic Flight Patterns of Bats,” was nominated by The Adroit Journal for Best Small Fictions 2018

 “Born Again,” was nominated by Lost Balloon for a Pushcart Prize, Best Small Fictions 2018, and Best of the Net 2017

 “Save Us From Extinction,” was nominated by WhiskeyPaper for Best Small Fictions 2018